decksplain/decksplain.github.io/Decksplain/Data/Games/cheat.md

 **Setup:**

-1. Discard jokers, combine decks if playing with more players
+1. Discard Jokers, combine decks if playing with more players
 2. Deal cards out to all players which they can look at
     - Some players may end up with an extra card
-3. The player to the left of the dealer starts with aces
+3. The player to the left of the dealer starts with Aces

 **Take your turn**:

-- Declare the number of cards you're discarding and the rank (e.g. 2 aces)
+- Declare the number of cards you're discarding and the rank (e.g. 2 Aces)
-  - You may only follow the previous rank (e.g. 2 has to be played after ace)
+  - You may only follow the previous rank (e.g. 2 has to be played after Ace)
 - Discard, face down, the same number of cards you declared
   - Note that the cards you discard may not match the cards you declared